Oil Paintings and Works on Paper (Gallery 1b Annex)

 Pre-Treatment of Canvas: Preparations of canvas for painting have evolved over the years.
 The archival quality of much that I created between 1983 to 1986 was up for grabs due to “experimentations” arising from art school.
 However, by 1988 I was painting on a lead ground consistently.

 My softer edge technique from this period required more room to accommodate details.
 However, by 2010 I was making smaller paintings as my ambition to exhibit disappeared and long-term storage became an issue.
-My foundation lead white ground (a lead carbonate/zinc oxide mixture) gradually disappeared during this time because I started working exclusively on pre-stretched, gesso-primed canvases.
+Usage of foundation lead white ground (a lead carbonate/zinc oxide mixture made by Winsor & Newton) ceased during this time because I started working exclusively on pre-stretched, gesso-primed canvases.

-Although I have never been a fan of acrylic gesso as a foundation, six of more thick coats of the stuff, when lightly sanded, gives me a desirable painting surface.
-A perfect balance is struck between hardness (needed for fine detail at small scales) and a softer (but slower!) absorption of oil when blending boundaries with a wet brush.
-This plate-like surface reestablishes some of my softer-edge blending effects that I used to achieve with a lead ground.
+Although I have never been a fan of acrylic gesso as a foundation, six of more thick coats of the stuff, when lightly sanded, provides a desirable painting surface.
+A perfect balance is struck between hardness (needed for fine detail at small scales) and a softer (but slower!) absorption of oil when blending boundaries.
+This plate-like surface reestablishes some of the soft edge blending effects that I achieved with a lead ground.

 Works on Paper 2024-2010